ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

   workspace.tmpl.json > workspace.json
 ```

 Also modify (if needed) the value of the parameters located in `.template_data[].variablestore[]`.
-Use the `ibmcloud` command to identify the values, as explained in the [Input Variables](#input-variables) section and on each variable description.
+Use the `ibmcloud` command to identify the values, as explained in the [ROKS Input Variables](#roks-input-variables) section and on each variable description.

-Confirm in the `workspace.json` file the GitHub URL to the Terraform code in `.template_repo.url`.
+Confirm the GitHub URL to the Terraform code in `.template_repo.url` in the `workspace.json` file.
 This URL could be in a the master branch, a different branch, tag or folder.

-Create the workspace executing the following commands:
+2. Create the workspace executing the following commands:

 ```bash
 ibmcloud schematics workspace list